Resource guarding in dogs, also called "possessive aggression," can be quite alarming and scary for a dog owner to experience.

 Signs of Resource Guarding in Dogs

-These are the most obvious signs of resource guarding.
-Unfortunately, too often it isn't until a dog is doing these things that I get a call for help from the dog's owner:
+These are the most obvious and intense signs of resource guarding.
+Unfortunately, too often, it isn't until a dog is doing these things that I get a call for help from the dog's owner:

 - Lunging and Air Snapping (a no-contact bite)